Skip to content

 MIX THE INGREDIENTS

-• While the stand mixer is whisking the eggs and sugar, put the saucepan on the stove and bring the cream, hazelnut paste and corn syrup to a simmer and simmer for 2 minutes, stirring to combine.
+• While the stand mixer is whisking the egg and sugar, put the saucepan on the stove and bring the cream, hazelnut paste and corn syrup to a simmer and simmer for 2 minutes, stirring to combine.

 • Switch the mixer to low speed and very slowly add the cream mixture.